northbridge-sys/en-lsl-framework/README.md

 - Other helper libraries for time functions, object manipulation, and inventory management
 - Complete utility scripts, as well as drop-in `#import`able snippets for special use cases

-## Instructions
+## Installation

 - If you haven't, enable the LSL preprocessor in your viewer and set the directory where the LSL preprocessor will check for include files.

+For the latest **development** release:
+- Clone the repository directly into your preprocessor include directory using the command `git clone https://github.com/northbridge-sys/en-lsl-framework`.
+This will create the `en-lsl-framework` directory and clone the latest commit into it.

+Or, for the latest **stable** release, or if you don't want to use git:
 - Create a directory called `en-lsl-framework` in your LSL preprocessor include directory.
-- Unpack the repository into the `en-lsl-framework` directory, so that `libraries.lsl` is located in `[preprocessor directory]/en-lsl-framework/libraries.lsl`.
+- [Download](https://github.com/northbridge-sys/en-lsl-framework/archive/refs/heads/main.zip) and unpack the repository into the `en-lsl-framework` directory, so that `libraries.lsl` is located in `[preprocessor directory]/en-lsl-framework/libraries.lsl`. **Do not** name the folder "en-lsl-framework-main"!

+## Usage

+### Function Reference

+TBD - moving to wiki

+### Overview

-- Include the framework libraries by placing the following line at the top of your script:
+Include the framework libraries by placing the following line at the top of your script:

 ```
 #include "en-lsl-framework/libraries.lsl"
 ```

-- Then, in the script body, include the framework event handlers in each state
+Then, in the script body, include the framework event handlers in each state

 ```
 default